sulami/1brc.rs/README.md

 it's faster, and I know for a fact we don't have equal elements.

 To avoid locking overhead, `stdout` is locked once while I write out all the results.

+## Things I Tried That Didn't Work

+Rayon has parallel `extend` and `sort` methods for vectors, but for the number of unique stations we have, those are actually slower than just doing the work on one thread.

+I tried splitting `upsert_entry` between the two uses, but as I expected they have the same call patterns so this doesn't help branch prediction.

+I have tried using `i16` to store the minimum and maximium values times 10, but the back-and-forth conversions actually cost more than the reduction in size saves.
+The idea was that `Entry` could be brought down to 128 bytes, which would be two cache lines, but it didn't pan out.

+Using `BTreeMap` to avoid filling a vector at the end to get a sorted list of stations is much slower than the hash map approach.
+I didn't expect it to be faster, but I was surprised by how big the difference was.
+Turns out SwissTable with a good hash function is really fast.

+Buffering the output is slower than not to, probably because we're writing just one big line anyway, so it wouldn't flush before we're done writing anyway.

+I was wondering if using just a `f32` for the sum could work out without losing too much precision, but it doesn't make it faster, so there's no point.